Dallas Love Field: Wright Amendment

 In the early 1990s, a faction led by Dallas city councilman Jerry Bartos lobbied for the repeal of the Wright Amendment, but the effort soon became mired in lawsuits and was halted by Dallas mayor Steve Bartlett following negotiations with Fort Worth.
 However, in 1996, Love-based upstart Legend Airlines said it would operate long-haul flights under the 56-passenger exemption, using McDonnell Douglas DC-9-30 jets modified in a 56-seat all-business class configuration.
+(Note: A DC-9-30 has a typical passenger capacity of 115 in an all-economy configuration.)
 However, the USDOT ruled in September 1996 that the 56-seat restriction applied to the "designed capacity" of an airliner rather than to the number of seats actually installed, prompting Legend to seek a change in the law; Texas Rep. Joe Barton was soon calling for the U.S. House to change the 56-seat rule.

 By July 1997, Legend CEO and former FAA administrator T. Allan McArtor had enlisted the help of Senator Richard Shelby of Alabama, who proposed an amendment to allow Legend to use the refurbished planes.
 In 1997, the Shelby Amendment was passed by Congress; a compromise of sorts, the new law allowed Love Field flights to three more states: Kansas, Mississippi, and Alabama, and amended the definition of 56-passenger jets that could fly to other states to include any aircraft weighing less than 300,000 lbs with 56 or fewer seats.

 The Shelby Amendment prompted other airlines to consider flying 56-passenger jets out of Love Field, including Continental and Delta.
 Fort Worth immediately sued Dallas to prevent the Shelby Amendment from going into effect.
 American Airlines, headquartered at DFW, joined the lawsuits against Dallas, but also said if other airlines were allowed to fly out of Love Field, it would have no choice but to offer competing service.
 In 1998, after a year of legal decisions and appeals, Continental Express became only the fourth airline to fly out of Love Field since 1974 with service to George Bush Intercontinental Airport in Houston; however, federal courts blocked the airline's proposed interstate service.
 Despite the Shelby Amendment, Southwest did not add flights to the new states, citing a lack of demand.